groonga/heroku-buildpack-rroonga/README.md

     gem "rroonga"

-Create `groonga/init.rb` that initialize your Groonga database.
+Create `groonga/init.rb` that initializes your Groonga database.
 You can refer your Groonga database path by `ENV["GROONGA_DATABASE_PATH"]`.

 Here is a sample `groonga/init.rb`: